-- Go to the Data model app and click the Configure an Entity Identifier icon (plus icon). - In Entity identifier name, enter city, choose a suitable icon and color, and click Create. - 3.
-Click the Relations tab. - 4.
-Create two relations; one with companies and one with investors, since both of them contain the city field.
-To manually create a relation, click Add relation. - 5.
-In Target- Entity, select companies, from Field, select city. - 6.
-In Labels, enter office location and has office. - 7.
-Save the relation. - 8.
+- 1. Go to the Data model app and click the Configure an Entity Identifier (plus) button. - 2.
+In Entity identifier name, enter city, choose a suitable icon and color, and click Create. - 3.
+Click the Relations tab. - Create two relations; one with companies and one with investors, since both of them contain the city field.
+To manually create a relation, click Create a relation. - 5.
+In Direct, enter office location and in Inverse, enter has office. - 6.
+In To, select companies and city. - 7.
+Click Save relation. - 8.
 Repeat steps 4 to 7 for investors.
-In Target Entity, select investors and city.
 In Labels, enter headquarter for and headquartered in.